xdeng7/redwood_open3d_3dreconstruction/README.md

 At last, the generated ply ojbect is in the 'datasets/YOUR_DATA_NAME/scene/integrated.ply'

-## Visualize the integrated 3D ojbect and compare to the ground truth
+## Visualization 3D objects
 [MeshLab](https://www.meshlab.net/#download) is suggested to view the 3D object.

 Ubuntu 16.04 seems to have problem use MeshLab.

 Tested on Mac OS.

 **The integraed mesh object is as follow**

-A .ply object is avaiable at [Google Drive]()
+The generated .ply object and ground truth are avaiable at [Google Drive]()
 <img src="imgs/open3d_integrated.png">

 **A comparison is made between integrated (colored) and ground truth (gray) as below**